kyyberi/dxdoctor/_posts/2010-10-01-ecomics-of-the-developer-experience.md

 paginate: true
 ---

 This is it.
 I've made my decision to go for the hunt of the red october, again.
 I did my first PhD about 3D Printing Ecosystem and had my dissertation July 2017.
 A few years have passed and I'm ready to go for another round.
-This time the topic is Developer eXperience and apporach is economics.
+This time the topic is Developer eXperience and approach is economics.

+## Something was missing

 I should have seen this coming already in July this year.
 One day then I felt the urge to start something bigger around developer experience.
 I've been working with the topic for some years now and I felt like something was missing.
-So I started 100DaysDX series.
+So I started [#100DaysDX](https://100daysdx.com) series.
 It involved one DX related post every day.
 That series is still on-going (now post #78).
 Around post #60 I started to have an itch again.
 I felt like yes this is the sort of right thing to do, but still I'm missing something.

-After the summer I had some discussions with mhy boss (CEO) about making another PhD.
+After the summer I had some discussions with my boss Toni Luhti (CEO) about making another PhD.
 He's about to have the dissertation for the 1st one any day now.
 We had agreed that we would actually go for the 2nd round but details we're lacking and real action too.

+## The moment of truth

 Then I attended a one day seminar about platform economy in Helsinki and I bumped into my previous PhD sponsor Tommi Mikkonen.
-Suddenly a few days after that I noticed that I'm sitting in a meeting room with the mentioned professor and we have agreed to write a position about web APIs and design-first approach.
-What the hell happened?
-That was the moment when I finally realised that I'm on the second hunt for the red october, my second PhD.
+Suddenly a few days after I noticed that I'm sitting in a meeting room with the mentioned professor and we have agreed to write a position about web APIs and design-first approach to a conference in South Korea.
+What the hell just happened?
+That was the moment when I finally realised that I'm already on the second hunt for the red october, my second PhD.

+## Video-driven communication

 Plan is to write in this site about the findings and other related, but also focus more on doing video clips about the findings.
 Thus the Netflix alike UX/UI.
 It sort of feelt like a perfect fit.
 This might even be considered as a different approach to academic communication which has relied on academic articles only for centuries.
 Of course I write the dull papers too, but in addition to that I intend to explain the papers and research in videos.